vitalis-virtus/video-stream/README.md

 # 🎥 Go + HLS Video Streaming Server

 This project demonstrates how to build a **video streaming server using Go and HLS (HTTP Live Streaming)**, along with a simple HTML client interface.
-It is inspired by the article **"Build a Video Streaming Server with GoLang using HLS"**.

 ## 📁 Project Structure